Constraining Primordial Magnetism: Non-linear Field Evolution

 where we include the factors of $\rho_\gamma$ and $p_\gamma$ to take account of the $a^{-4}$ factors.
 As usual the anisotropic stress $\Pi_B{}^i{}_j$ can be decomposed into scalar, vector and tensor contributions.

 At higher order the comoving magnetic field obeys

 where $\vv$ is the baryon velocity and $\eta$ is the magnetic diffusivity.
 In a highly conductive medium $\eta$ is negligible and so we will set it to zero from here onwards.
 As \eqref{eq:mhd} is non-linear the magnetic field evolution cannot be treated accurately in the standard linearised Einstein-Boltzmann approach.
-The standard approach is to separate the higher order evolution of the magnetic field into two effects that are physically well-motivated, a damping due to the radiation viscosity, and the effect of the magnetic Jeans length.
-For extended discussions, see \cite{Subramanian:1998,Jedamzik:1998,Kim:1996}, and especially \cite{Barrow:2007} to which we follow a similar line of reasoning below.
+The standard approach is to separate the higher order evolution of the magnetic field into two effects that are physically well-motivated, a damping due to the radiation viscosity, and the effect of the magnetic Jeans length (for extended discussions, see \cite{Subramanian:1998,Jedamzik:1998,Kim:1996,Barrow:2007}).
+We follow the same route in this work, modifying the linear evolution equations to capture the essential physics without resorting to a higher order calculation.
+Though a more detailed second order calculation would be desirable, it would be computationally unfeasible to use this in a Markov-Chain Monte-Carlo analysis of cosmological data.